pastly/satis-selfauth-domains/README.md

 often than they expire, it's not terribly important that the get updated in your nginx config immediately.
 Just make sure it gets done each day as a cronjob, for example.

+## Older info

+## satis.system33.pw/

+Website files used in the video demonstration

+## Alliuminated domain.webm

+A video demonstrating the product of (an older version of) these files.
+See its README for more information.
+SAT domains used to be called "Alliuminated" domains.

+## tor/

+A git submodule pointing to the Tor code that has the necessary changes to generate these signatures.
+If you want to get it manually for some reason, it's the branch selfauth-sig-0.3.5.7 at https://github.com/pastly/public-tor

+## tor.selfauth-sig-0.3.5.7.tar.xz

+The Tor code as of my branch selfauth-sig-0.3.5.7 in case this is easier for you than a submodule.